-Rumors Are Silly: The True Love Story of Hugh Jackman and Deborra-Lee Furness - E!
+Hugh Jackman and Deborra-Lee Furness' True Love Story Is More Exciting Than Any Tired Rumor - E!
 Online

 Furness added, "If he was gay, fine, he would say he's gay.
 It's annoying because it's not true."

-Yet even in 2020, the combination of being handsome and nice and knowing how to sing and dance still apparently throws some people for a loop.
+Yet to this day, the combination of being handsome and nice and knowing how to sing and dance still apparently throws some people for a loop.

-Ultimately, the most annoying part about the rumor is that it's untrue.
-"It's just wrong," the actress said.
-"It's like someone saying to Elton John, 'He's straight.'
-I'm sure he'd be pissed."

 Chalk it up to a system that, when it can't find anything to harp on, will make something up in the meantime.

-Besides, no silly rumor has been able to pierce the armor that is their love for each other.
+"It just amazes me that these magazines continue to get away with it," Furness marveled to Not an Overnight Success host Gus Worland this past April.
+"What they're selling is schadenfreude.
+They are selling misery.
+People must be wanting to buy that other people are miserable because it makes them feel better about themselves."

-And while life has been pretty damn sweet, they've had their tough times, such as their fertility struggles early on and Jackman's handful of experiences with skin cancer, which have made him an enthusiastic advocate of sunscreen and getting regular checkups.
+But while life has been pretty damn sweet for the Jackman-Furness family, they've had their tough times, such as their fertility struggles early on and Jackman's handful of experiences with skin cancer, which have made him an enthusiastic advocate of sunscreen and getting regular checkups.
 (She also initially advised him to turn down the role of Wolverine in X-Men, but she's since forgiven herself for being wrong that one time.)

 "When you find a partner in crime that you share, and you grow together—and life is tough as we know it, it's not all good—and when you have someone there that is so supportive…you can really stand buck naked.
-You have to," Furness explained.
+You have to," Furness explained to Ahn Do.
 "When you've got kids and life and whatever, you stand there buck naked, authentic, warts and all, this is who it is, and you're loved, there's nothing better."

 Jackman too has appreciated traveling through life with a true partner by his side, someone to share all the highs and lows with.